dpla/dpla-frontend/README.md

 - `GOOGLE_TOKEN`: Google authentication token
 - `WORDPRESS_URL`: the headless WordPress API base URL (also exposed in `constants/env.js`)
 - `MAILCHIMP_KEY`: the MailChimp list service API key
+- `MUST_FORK`: if "true", forces the server to fork and use multiple CPUs in development mode.
+This is only relevant when NODE_ENV is not equal to "production", e.g. when running `yarn dev`.
+The server always forks when `NODE_ENV=production`.

 ## CSS